Native American Health Center - Trauma Treatment Focus

 Yes

 We are offering one full-time postdoc position.
-The start date is flexible and can be as early as the beginning of July and as late as the beginning of October 2025.
+The start date is flexible and can be as early as the beginning of July and as late as October 2026.
 Postdocs work with a supportive and accessible interdisciplinary team of psychologists, LCSWs, primary care providers, a consulting psychiatrist, peer specialists, care coordinators, and an alcohol and drug counselor.

-Fellows will receive group and individual supervision, (including weekly supervision with a Spanish speaking therapist) participate in didactics, and interdisciplinary rounds to support their training.
+Fellows will receive group and individual supervision and participate in didactics and interdisciplinary rounds to support their training.
 Assessment experience is available in accordance with fellows’ qualifications.
 In addition to their primary site of operations in the community mental health clinic, there is the potential for fellows to provide services at other sites such as school-based care and primary care.
-[Currently the majority of behavioral health services are being provided via phone or video telehealth and providers are working from home the majority of the week but are increasingly coming into the clinic to meet with members in person and all staff come in at least once a week.]
-Fellows will conduct individual and group therapy, and intakes, and have the opportunity to supervise psychology practicum students and receive training and support in developing their skills as supervisors.
+We provide behavioral health services in person, via phone, and via video.
+Providers have a mix of remote and onsite work, usually working about 2 days a week onsite with the option to be onsite more days if preferred.
+Fellows will conduct individual and group therapy, and intakes, and have the opportunity to supervise practicum students and receive training and support in developing their skills as supervisors.

 Additional Information